Where Did the Kinds Walk?

 These are modern expansions into landscapes with established ecosystems, existing competitors, and predators.
 The post-catastrophe expansion occurs into empty or near-empty corridors with hyper-productive vegetation and no established competitors.
 Expansion rates in the model should be faster than these observed rates, not slower.

 At 50–100 km/yr — conservative relative to modern invasive analogues — a founding population reaches Beringia (approximately 5,000 km from the trunk) in 50–100 years.
 It reaches the Sunda entry (approximately 8,000 km via the southern coastal route) in 80–160 years.
 These rates are conservative; the post-catastrophe corridors had hyper-productive vegetation and no established competitors, so actual expansion rates could have been faster.
-The timescales are well within the bridge windows.
+The dispersal is not the bottleneck — the animals reach the staging points well before the deep sills clear and the bridges open.

 The leading edge carries low Nₑ (estimated 10–50 for large mammals, higher for small fast-reproducing species).
 The drift equation at these Nₑ values produces measurable heterozygosity loss within centuries — consistent with the observed diversity gradient prediction.